“I only cheat once in awhile. You know, like twice a week…”

 If you have celiac disease it is important to understand that the gluten-free diet is the complete elimination of gluten from the diet.
 That said, the gluten-free diet is just the first step toward wellness.
 The next step is determining any health problems that have arisen and treating them.
 The final step is ongoing identification of health problems that arise in the future to determine how to treat yourself.

 You can find a list of symptoms that are related to celiac disease in the Glutenfreeworks.com Symptom Guide.
-To determine whether nutrient deficiencies are causing your problems, get yourself a copy of Recognizing Celiac Disease.
-This book will give you a complete understanding of gluten, gluten sensitivity, celiac disease, the symptoms of celiac disease, which nutritional deficiencies cause each problem and the dietary sources highest in the missing nutrients.
-Ask for it at your library or order it online at the publisher’s website – Recognizingceliacdisease.com.
+To determine whether nutrient deficiencies are causing your problems, subscribe to the Gluten Free Works Health Guide.
+This website will give you a complete understanding of gluten, gluten sensitivity, celiac disease, the symptoms of celiac disease, which nutritional deficiencies cause each problem and the dietary sources highest in the missing nutrients.

 Author Information: John Libonati, Philadelphia, PA